 Leaving the Machine Unbalanced

-If your machine sounds a little unbalanced, fix it before the problem gets worse.
+If your machine sounds a little unbalanced, you can fix it before the problem gets worse.
 Adjusting the machine on the bottom corners takes a few minutes and makes a big difference.
 An unbalanced load makes the washing machine work a lot harder than it should have to which can ultimately lead to wear and tear on the unit and its parts.
 You could end up with costly repairs later for something that only takes a little effort to fix right now.
-Refer to your manufacturer's website or the manual that... came with your machine for guidance.
+Refer to your manufacturer's website or the manual that came with your machine for guidance.